anza-xyz/agave/CONTRIBUTING.md

 Duplicate code should generally be avoided.

-Features should be activated on testnet before mainnet in the closest configuration to mainnet as possible Relevant metrics need to be monitored and approriate follow-up given after feature activation.
+Features should be activated on testnet before mainnet in the closest configuration to mainnet as possible Relevant metrics need to be monitored and appropriate follow-up given after feature activation.

 Avoid “hack” or “one-off” solutions, prefer well-architected designs which are not fragile.